John Lynch grabs the franchise quarterback for Kyle Shanahan's offense.

 Minnesota Vikings: Parris Campbell, WR, Ohio State

 Campbell made only 13 receptions for 121 yards in 2016, but sources from multiple teams have told me that Campbell has big-time ability and they believe he is going to break out.
-They also think he has a No. 1 receiver talent in the NFL.
+They also think he has a No. 1 receiver talent for the NFL.
 Campbell (6-1, 208) probably will take on a bigger role for Ohio State in 2017.

 Philadelphia Eagles: Saquon Barkley, RB, Penn State